Polished & Prepared Companion Course:

 If you’re tired of trying to force yourself into systems that clearly weren’t made for you, you’ll see yourself in this course.

-Session 1 | 2:00–2:50 pm ET Understanding ADHD and the Power of Divergent Thinking How can divergent thinking become a workplace advantage?
+Session 1 Understanding ADHD and the Power of Divergent Thinking How can divergent thinking become a workplace advantage?
 What unique strengths do people with ADHD bring to problem-solving, creativity, and innovation?
 This session will explore ADHD through the lens of divergent thinking and reframe difference as an asset.
 Learn how ADHD minds approach work, where they thrive, and what gets in the way.
 Leave with concrete tools for communicating with clarity, empathy, and realistic expectations.
-Break | 2:50–3:00 pm ET Session 2 | 3:00–4:00 pm ET Supporting Neurodivergent Colleagues (and Yourself!): ADHD and Workplace Success What does ADHD really look like at work, and how can you support yourself and your colleagues?
+Session 2 Supporting Neurodivergent Colleagues (and Yourself!): ADHD and Workplace Success What does ADHD really look like at work, and how can you support yourself and your colleagues?
 How can neurodivergent employees advocate for their needs while honoring their boundaries and capacity?
 This session will build a practical understanding of ADHD and neurodivergence in the workplace.
 Learn how ADHD impacts work, what meaningful support can look like, and strategies for self-advocacy and sustainable success.
 Leave with practical, realistic strategies to harness focus, manage challenges, and design workflows that make ADHD work for you and your library with confidence, clarity, and measurable, sustainable impact.
 Kate Thompson, MLISOwner, Kate Thompson Consulting, LLC

 GROUP OPTIONSTraining a team?
 Choose the setup that matches how you want to plan and pay: Group course enrollment: Enroll 3+ staff in this course and save.
 Bulk course credits: Prepay once, get the highest per-seat discount on every course, and assign seats later.
 Unlimited annual licensing: System-wide access for a year with no per-course approvals.
 Request Discounted Group Pricing Questions?
 Email groupsales@libraryjournal.com.
-COURSE FORMATThis is a live, 2-hour online session.
-You can attend live or watch the recording afterward.
+COURSE FORMATThis is a pre-recorded 2-hour online session.
+EXPECTED TIME COMMITMENTPlan for 2 hours to watch the recording, plus optional time for reflection and applying what you learn.

-ACCESSIBILITYAll sessions include auto-captioning.
+CREDIT & CERTIFICATEYou will receive professional development credit hours and a certificate of completion from Library Journal.
+ACCESSIBILITY All sessions include auto-captioning.
 If you require accommodations, please email course-support@libraryjournal.com upon registration and we will make our best efforts to support your needs.

 SUPPORTFor technical or course-related support, please contact course-support@libraryjournal.com. |